A specialist is a man who knows more and more about less and less.

 —William J. Mayo

-The focus that comes from assembling all the necessary skills and abilities needed to deliver value is what characterizes ARTs and, by extension, Solution Trains.
-However, in many cases, it’s just impractical to devote some specialty functions to a single ART.
+ARTs and, by extension, Solution Trains assemble all the necessary knowledge, skills, and abilities needed to deliver value.
+Without it, teams can be blocked waiting for information or decisions that value delivery delayed.
+However, in many cases, it’s just not possible to devote some specialty functions to a single ART.
 There may be a shortage of a particular skill available.
-Also, the needs of the ART may fluctuate, making full-time availability impractical.
-To address this, Shared Services supports development by quickly focusing specialty expertise on the areas of the system or Solution that require unique knowledge and skills.
+Also, the needs of the ART may fluctuate, making full-time commitment impractical.
+To address this, Shared Services support development by quickly focusing specialty expertise on the areas of the system or Solution that require unique knowledge and skills.

-In some cases, the effort must occur ahead of the Agile Teams (e.g., security, information architecture), so that it may contribute directly to the Architectural Runway that supports new Capability or Feature development.
-In others, the resources can trail core development a bit (e.g., customer training, localizations).
+In some cases, the effort may contribute directly to the Architectural Runway (e.g., security, information architecture) that supports new Feature or Capability development.
+In others, the effort can trail core development a bit (e.g., customer training, localizations, compliance audits).
 In some cases, merely being supportive and reactive quickly is sufficient.
+Having these services on the trains ensures their work is performed early and in smaller batches to make delivery more predictable and provide feedback to the teams.

 Potential members of Shared Services typically include people with the following types of specialized skills: